jimk3038/grblConsole/README.md

 * Install dependencies: 'pip install websockets'.

-* To install and use, click on 'grblConsole.py' from the file list above.
+* To install app and run: click on 'grblConsole.py' from the file list above.
 Then, click the download button as shown below.
 Download somewhere on your computer.
-Then, startup with in a console window with 'python grblConsole.py'.
+Then, startup in a console window with 'python grblConsole.py'.
+If your python code matches the network address of grblHAL you should see something like above.

 ![grblConsole File Download](images/download.png)